Modern Slavery Statement

-Our on-boarding process also allows us to determine which suppliers are most at risk of responsible sourcing challenges and, for those high-risk suppliers, we will prioritise a site audit.
+Our on-boarding process also enables us to determine which suppliers are most at risk of responsible sourcing challenges and, for those high-risk suppliers, we prioritise a site audit.
 The site audit allows us to understand more about what the supplier is really doing to protect their people.
-Following a site audit, we will notify the supplier of any remedial action we reasonably believe is required.
+Following a site audit, we notify the supplier of any remedial action we believe is required.

 Our supplier expectations:

-We maintain regular dialogue with all of our suppliers to ensure that they understand and implement our high standards and that they continue to comply with local legislation and regulations.
+We maintain a regular dialogue with our suppliers and, with many of them, have a history of strong, long-standing relationships.
+We believe that this enables them to invest in the longer term and improve working standards for their employees.
+We see it as our responsibility to work closely with our supplier partners to ensure that they understand and implement our high standards and continue to comply with local legislation and regulations.

 We will only continue to trade with those suppliers who fully comply with our Responsible Sourcing and Ethical Trading Policy and our Anti-Slavery and Human Trafficking Supplier Sign-Off or those who are taking verifiable steps towards compliance.

-This statement has been approved by Searcys’s Board of Directors.
+This statement has been approved by Searcys’ Board of Directors.
 Searcys intends to review and update this statement as necessary on an annual basis.